 So your engine is running badly (or not at all).
 What’s the next step in diagnosing a problem with the engine injectors?

-- Hook up an OBD code reader - This will tell you if the Engine Control Unit (ECU) has logged any errors.
+This will tell you if the Engine Control Unit (ECU) has logged any errors.
 If an engine misfires because of a bad injector, there will be an error code that will point to the injector in question.
+If you are using a generic (not vehicle manufacturer specific) code reader then you can expect to see codes beginning with P02.
+For example, a fault with an injector in cylinder one would give a code of P0201.
+You may also see other error codes such as P0101, P0300, P0299.

 If you suspect that a broken injector is your problem, then the easiest way to diagnose it is to check the engine ECU for error codes.
 A broken injector will cause an engine to misfire and this will trigger an error code.